This policy details the University's commitment to matters of equality and diversity and indicates its plans for further action in this area.

 Advice and information on equality related implementation and problems can be sought from:

-The Deputy Vice-Chancellor will ensure that the University has due regard for the General Equality Duty and is complying with the Public Sector Equality Duty and any other statutory duties under existing equalities legislation and/or relevant codes of practice.
+The Board of Governors will ensure that the University has due regard for the General Equality Duty and is complying with the Public Sector Equality Duty and any other statutory duties under existing equalities legislation and/or relevant codes of practice.

-Annual reports will be provided to the Vice-Chancellor and EDSG and information will be published annually.
+Annual reports will be provided to the Vice-Chancellor, Senior Leadership Group, and EDSG and information will be published annually.

 Prejudice and discrimination can arise and be reinforced by our use of language, which often may not be completely neutral and value-free.
 Words and phrases can be associated with negative attitudes and may give offence to people including members of groups that are subject to prejudice, harassment or discrimination.